 1. Sauté the onion

-Heat olive oil in a large pot and over medium heat.
+Heat olive oil in a large pot over medium heat.
 Add onion and sauté stirring occasionally until translucent, 5 to 7 minutes.

 2. Add the rest of the ingredients